islamhaqq/UnrealEngineDeepDive/README.md

 pause the game entirely (Xbox Dashboard).
 At that time, a layer like this was nonexistent or at most limited to a library that directly access hardware resources.

-`FGenericPlatformMisc` and `FGenericPlatform` are examples of OS layer classes.

 Some reasons why this layer exists:

 * Implement memory access and tracking for each platform.